max-ri/Guidelime/README.md

 ### Codes that contain information about your guide

 These codes should each only be used once in your guide.
-(If have more than one of one kind all but the last one will be ignored.)
+(If there is more than one of a kind, all but the last one will be ignored.)
 You can put them anywhere in your guide.
 At the beginning would make most sense.
 It makes no difference whether you put each on a separate line of text or all in the same line.

 #### `N` Name and level range of the guide